 CALL FOR ENTRY.
 We invite artists to create a 10’ square chalk painting on Little Italy’s South High Street for the three event days (September 8-10).
 The street will come alive as it is transformed into fine works of art.
 The theme of the art is Respect.

-Festival hours are Friday 5pm-10pm, and Saturday and Sunday from 11am -10pm.
+Festival hours are Friday 12pm-10pm, and Saturday, Sunday and Monday from 11am -10pm.
 Artists are expected to be present at the Festival Friday through Sunday.
 The street will remain closed to vehicular traffic and the tents will be removed on Monday to allow for optimum viewing of the completed art.
 The artists will receive complimentary lunch/dinner from the Little Italy restaurants.
 This year, artists may also exhibit their art for sale in the area surrounding their street painting.